 Do you need this S’mores Caddy for your next campfire?
 What else would you add to the tote?

-I am a Cricut Ambassador.
+I am a Cricut Influencer.
 I receive Cricut cutting machines and products to facilitate fabulous DIY projects like this one.
 All opinions are my own.